Crispy Chocolate Olive Oil Granola

 - I always use parchment paper as it really helps the granola and not sticking to the pan!
 My favorite nontoxic parchment paper is from Kana, use code MIMIBAKES for 10% off your order.

-- Make sure to stir the granola halfway though as this will help it cook evenly and not burn on the edge.
+- Make sure to stir the granola halfway though as this will help it cook evenly and not burn on the edges.
 You can even rotate your baking sheet if your oven has a hot spot.

 - The granola may still seem wet when it’s done and that’s okay.
 Just let it cool completely on the baking sheet and it will clump together really well, you can break it into clusters then.